lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-12-Wittgenstein.md

 ### Mathematics

-It's the easiest to quote from the *Stanford Encyclopaedia of Philosophy*:
+It's the easiest to quote from [relevant entry](https://plato.stanford.edu/entries/wittgenstein-mathematics/) of the *Stanford Encyclopaedia of Philosophy*:

 > The *core idea* of Wittgenstein’s formalism from 1929 (if not 1918) through 1944 is that mathematics is essentially syntactical, devoid of reference and semantics.
 The most obvious aspect of this view, which has been noted by numerous commentators who do not refer to Wittgenstein as a ‘formalist’ ... is that, *contra Platonism*, the signs and propositions of a mathematical calculus do not *refer* to anything. ...
 When we prove a theorem or decide a proposition, we operate in a *purely formal*, syntactical manner.